Navigating a Season of Illness & Stress

 If this is your experience, I encourage you to commit to your rest and relaxation needs as deeply as you can - and to nourish your feelings of well-being and security as much as possible.

 We’re designed for oscillation between exertion and rest/replenishment/repair, so listen to your own rhythms and needs - maybe your conditions are such that you actually are primed for creative bursts of productivity right now.
+But in this collective historic time, I think many of us are taxed and deserve to prioritize rest.

 If you haven’t read the article that went viral on depleting our ‘surge capacity’ in a time of chronic stress, I recommend it - especially if you’re feeling overstretched or struggling at the moment.